lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 # Security Considerations

-The attestation evidence communicated in the attributes and structures defined in this document are meant to be used in a PKCS10 Certification Signing Request (CSR).
+The evidence communicated in the attributes and structures defined in this document are meant to be used in a PKCS#10 Certification Signing Request (CSR).
 It is up to the verifier and to the relying party (RA/CA) to place as much or as little trust in this information as dictated by policies.

 This document defines the transport of evidence of different formats in a CSR.
-Some of these attestation formats are based on standards while others are proprietary formats.
+Some of these evidence formats are based on standards while others are proprietary formats.
 A verifier will need to understand these formats for matching the received values against policies.